 For text responses

-- Use "Text is similar to" for flexibility
+- Use "Fuzzy match" for flexibility

 - Include common variations (NY, New York, NYC)

-- Add common misspellings you've observed
+- Add common misspellings you have observed

 - Keep lists manageable (under 100 entries)